-Does an open admission policy, if reported, apply to transfer students? Х Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: C C 013 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 64 hours 014 Number Unit Type Maximum number of credits or courses that may be transferred from a four-year institution: 64 hours D15 Minimum number of credits that transfers must complete a t l your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete a t your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies:
+D11 Describe additional requirements for transfer admission, if applicable: Transfer students must be in good academic, disciplinary and financial standing at prior institution.
+Minimum college GPA required is 2.0 but does not guarantee admission.
+Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: С D13 Unit Type Number D13 Maximum number of credits or courses that may be 64 hours transferred from a two-year institution: D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies: